jssql1234/docs-sqlpay/docs/integration/vision/linking-to-account.md

 ![Sync Program](../../../static/img/integration/vision/account/location-DCF-file.png)

-2. Open the dropdown and select the database from the dropdown lsit.
+2. Open the dropdown and select the database from the dropdown list.

 3. Insert the user name and password fields with the SQL Accounting Software user name and password.